kazuhidelee/kazuhidelee/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-<br>🔭 About me: I am currently a student studying CS @UMICH. <br>I am interested in web development and looking for professional experiences to leverage my knowledge!
+<br>🔭 About me: I am currently a student studying CS @UMICH.
+<br>💬I am interested in web development and looking for professional experiences to leverage my knowledge!
 <br>🌱 I’m currently learning machine learning and web development
 <br>📫 How to reach me: tylee2715@gmail.com